revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/Bigdata.md

 <blockquote markdown="1">

-Failure detection and recovery in hadoop happens at a task level itself.
-Suppose a task fails, it will return  another available node.
+Failure detection and recovery in hadoop happens at a task level itself.Suppose a task fails, it will return  another available node.

 <details markdown="1"><summary> Explanation </summary>

 The reasons being -

-- Checkpointing requires the intermediate state to be saved on a stable storage.
-For an application like mapreduce, which produces a lot of intermediate results, this would severely affect the performance of the application.
+- Checkpointing requires the intermediate state to be saved on a stable storage.For an application like mapreduce, which produces a lot of intermediate results, this would severely affect the performance of the application.
 - Maintaining checkpoint information requires a lot of bandwidth and resources, which again is a bottleneck for mapreduce applications.
 - Recovering a task from a checkpoint also requires a lot of IO and network, which would affect our applications.